-As of February 28, 2006, we had borrowed \$25 million pursuant to our Bridge Loan Credit Facility and \$61.0 million pursuant to the Citigroup Facility.
+As of December 31, 2005, we had borrowed \$25 million pursuant to our Bridge Loan Credit Facility.
+On August 1, 2005, the Company, through Hercules Funding Trust I, an affiliated statutory trust, executed a \$100 million securitized credit facility with Citigroup Global Market Realty Corp., which we refer to as the Citigroup Facility.
+As of December 31, 2005, we had drawn \$51.0 million under the Citigroup Facility.
 We expect to incur additional indebtedness if our subsidiary obtains a small business investment company license, from the Small Business Administration.
 There can be no assurance that we will be successful in obtaining any additional debt capital on terms acceptable to us or at all.
 If we are unable to obtain debt capital, then our equity investors will not benefit from the potential for increased returns on equity resulting from leverage to the extent that our investment strategy is successful.